Gypsies, travellers and Roma in Allerdale

-We sometimes see gypsies and travellers setting up camp in Allerdale.
+We sometimes see gypsies, travellers and Roma communities setting up camp our area.

 This page aims to set out how the Council and other official agencies will work to protect the rights of all those involved, as well as protect the rights of local residents.